zeropsio/ngrx-store-logger/README.md

 ```

 1. Configure your ngrx store as normal using `provideStore`.
-2. Using the provided `loggerMiddleware` function, specify option overrides if applicable.
+2. Using the provided `loggerMiddleware` function, specify option overrides.

 ```ts
 import {bootstrap} from 'angular2/platform/browser';